komaldm/stereo-visual-odometry-tumvi/README.md

 Download the required sequence (e.g., `dataset-outdoors5_512_16` or `dataset-room2_512_16`) from the official TUM VI dataset provider.

 **2. Place in the Root Directory**
 Create a root-level directory named `dataset/` and extract your downloaded sequences into it.
-Ensure the extracted folders match the naming conventions expected by the scripts.
+Ensure the extracted folders match the naming conventions expected by the scripts, for run the pipeline 1.

 ## 📦 Dependencies & Packages